Executive Administrator Career Info

 Step 1: Obtain a Bachelor's Degree

+Step one: obtain a bachelor's degree.
 There are no standard prerequisites for executive administration positions.
-However, many employers prefer applicants to possess a bachelor's degree in business or a like field, as indicated by a December 2012 search of open positions from CareerBuilder.com.
+However, many employers prefer applicants to possess a bachelor's degree in business or a like field.
 Administrative staff may only have a high school diploma or have completed 1-2 year vocational programs in office administration, but executive roles command higher education and related job experience.

+Step two: complete basic administrative training.
 Executive administrators typically gain the majority of their experience through on-the-job training.
 Entry-level administrators can expect to perform basic clerical tasks until they prove that they can perform complex tasks that require increased responsibility.
-Training may include gaining familiarity with computer software applications, such as those used for database and project management as well attaining proficiency in spreadsheet programs.
+Training may include gaining familiarity with computer software applications, such as those used for database and project management as well as attaining proficiency in spreadsheet programs.

 Step 3: Advance to the Position

+Step three: advance to the position.
 After proving oneself over time or furthering one's training and education, an individual may be promoted from an assistant, administrator or secretary to an executive administrator.
-Sometimes, an executive administrator may also be in a supervisory position over other clerical or reception staff.
+Sometimes an executive administrator may also be in a supervisory position over other clerical or reception staff.

+Step four: consider obtaining professional certification.
 Certification isn't required, but it may allow the candidate to stand out and demonstrate expertise in the field.
 Executive administrators can gain certification through organizations, such as the International Association of Administrative Professionals (IAAP).
 By meeting educational and experience requirements and successfully taking an examination, a candidate can become a Certified Administrative Professional.
 Recertification occurs every five years and requires continuing education activities.
-Joining an organization such as the IAAP can expose individuals to networking opportunities and employment assistance.
+Joining an organization such as the IAAP can expose individuals to networking opportunities, employment assistance, and career advancement.